-Metabolic health is the foundation that keeps our bodies running smooth for years to come.
+Metabolic health is the foundation that keeps our bodies feeling well and energy flowing.
 Did you know only 12% of Americans are metabolically healthy?

-Metabolic health is the measure of how well your body can digest fat, carbs, and protein into energy without progressing towards a lifestyle related disease like diabetes, heart disease, and obesity.
-One of the best tools we have for improving metabolic health is by transitioning to a keto-friendly diet.
+Metabolic health is the measure of how well your body can transform fat, carbs, and protein from food into energy without progressing towards a lifestyle related disease like diabetes, heart disease, and obesity.
+For some people, one of the best tools to improve metabolic health is by transitioning to a low-carb, healthy fat diet.

-A ketogenic (keto) diet consists of eating foods low in carbs and high in healthy fats with moderate protein.
+A keto lifestyle consists of eating foods low in carbs and high in healthy fats with moderate protein.
 This shifts your body's primary metabolic fuel from glucose (or "sugar") to fatty acids (or "fats").

-When your body metabolizes mostly fat for fuel, your blood glucose and insulin levels lower and you start producing ketones.
+When your body metabolizes mostly fat for fuel, your blood glucose and insulin levels decrease and you start producing ketones.
 Ketones are a direct energy source for your brain while the rest of your body burns fatty acids.
-This is known as the biological state of "ketosis", which can help achieve the benefits associated with a metabolically healthy lifestyle.
+This is known as the biological state of "ketosis", which can help achieve the benefits of improvements in metabolic health.

 METABOLIC HEALTH: A keto-friendly diet trains your body to burn fat for fuel.
 It optimizes your mitchondria (aka the power plants in your cells) to metabolize fat more efficiently in-between meals and utilize energy that's currently stored as fat.
 In addition, a low-carb diet decreases blood glucose and insulin levels.
 This is helpful for fat loss since insulin inhibits lipolysis (the burning of stored fat), so keeping insulin low will help increase fat metabolism.

 MENTAL CLARITY: Ketones provide direct energy for your brain and are a superior mental fuel compared to glucose.
 Most people experience an increase in mental energy when following a well-formulated ketogenic diet.